unitehenry/unitehenry/content/blog/striven-editor.md

 ## Undertaking a Custom Built Editor

-After working on [mentions](/article/mentions) and exploring all these different editor solutions, I formed an understanding of the underlying concepts that went into the inner workings of a WYSIWYG editor.
+After working on implementing the ability to mention users in posts and exploring all these different editor solutions, I formed an understanding of the underlying concepts that went into the inner workings of a WYSIWYG editor.
 My manager was convinced that I was capable of taking on the project of building a tailored editor for Striven, as it would be worth the time and investment to work on this component in house.

 We decided to work on the component in phases.